mojofunk/alta-doc/LIBMOJO-DOC.md

 libmojo intends to directly depend on as few libraries as possible and if possible not expose any library dependencies to client code.

+## Amalgamation

+Amalgamation is where compilation units are concatenated into a single file and then compiled together rather than separately.
+It can allow for faster compile times and better optimisation by the compiler

 ## Application

 The Application class is the Singleton class that initialises the libmojo library